no6na8/Calculator/README.md

 # Calculator
-This is a simple project where the program prompt 2 numbers to basic arithemetic opertions
+This is a simple project where the program prompt 2 numbers to do basic arithemetic opertions